Operation Brother Sam: Cancellation

-On the 1st, senior officials in Washington, concerned about the possibility of open support for the rebellion benefiting Jango, asked the Embassy whether "the momentum would continue on the anti-Goulart side without covert or overt encouragement from us."
-Lincoln Gordon replied that "the momentum clearly picked up" and open support would be political error.
-He added that Ademar de Barros, governor of São Paulo, and other people from São Paulo had requested fuel and an overt naval presence, but they were not important.
+On the 1st of April, senior officials in Washington, concerned about the possibility of open support for the rebellion benefiting Goulart, asked the Embassy whether "the momentum would continue on the anti-Goulart side without covert or overt encouragement from us."
+Lincoln Gordon replied that "the momentum clearly picked up" and open support would be a political error.
+He added that Ademar de Barros, governor of São Paulo, and others from his state had requested fuel and an overt naval presence, but they were not important.
 The Americans were well informed of the course of events in Brazil and in contact with Castelo Branco.
 The latter told Gordon that he did not need logistical support, and from then on the operation began to be dismantled.
 At 5:30 pm, the ambassador reported from the "95% victorious democratic rebellion".

 In a report sent at 01:00 in the morning on the 2nd, Gordon clarified that fuel and armaments might still be needed, since control over the refineries was not yet guaranteed and there was still resistance in the Third Army.
 At 16:00, Castelo Branco confirmed that the last military resistance in the Third Army was over.
 The order to disband the Joint Task Force came at 17:22, going into effect at 20:00.
 At 16:30 (Rio time) on the 3rd, it was determined that "the current situation in Brazil will not require the presence of the Task Force with aircraft carriers in ocean waters to the south of the country", as suggested by Gordon in the middle of the previous day.

-The operation became the "Quick Kick" training, after which the ships returned to business as usual.
-Forrestal's log records how the carrier left Hampton Roads on April 1, headed 17º N 60º W and came back, anchoring again on the 8th.
-On the 3rd, Dean Rusk informed Gordon that with the military deactivation, costs of $2.3 million for the tankers would not be covered by the budget and might have to be reimbursed by Brazil, which did not occur.
-In the afternoon general O'Meara dismissed the air commands, keeping only the fuel movement.
-In the evening, the Joint Chiefs of Staff cancelled air and oil transports.
+The operation became the "Quick Kick" exercise, after which the ships returned to business as usual.
+The Forrestal's logbook how the carrier left Hampton Roads on April 1, headed 17º N 60º W and came back, anchoring on the 8th.
+On the 3rd, Dean Rusk informed Gordon that with the operation's deactivation, costs of $2.3 million for the tankers would not be covered by the budget and might have to be reimbursed by Brazil, but this did not occur.
+In the afternoon general O'Meara dismissed the air commands, keeping only the movement of fuel.
+In the evening, the Joint Chiefs of Staff cancelled air and fuel transport.
 Tankers continued moving until April 4 or 5, while weapons and ammunition remained at bases until April 7.